imperial-genomics-facility/igf-pipeline-help/demultiplexing.md

   * _MaskShortReads,8_
   * _TrimUMI,0_ (Optional for samples with UMI barcodes)
 * Configure and run BCLConvert tool for each sample group separately using the edited __SampleSheet.csv__ file
-* Merge multiple fastq files to one set of fastqs, if there are more than one set of index barcodes present for single cell samples (mostly for single index 10X Genomics samples)
+* Merge multiple fastq files to one set of fastqs, if there are more than one set of index barcodes present for any single cell sample (mostly for single index 10X Genomics samples)
-* Generate HTML version of De-multiplexing report
+* Generate HTML version of de-multiplexing report
-* Generate FastQC, Fastq Screen and MultiQC report
+* Generate FastQC, Fastq Screen and MultiQC reports

 <div align="right"><a href="#table-of-contents">Go to Top</a></div>

-### BCLConvert Command line
+### BCLConvert command line
 <div style="background-color:#E8E8E8">
   <pre><code>  bcl-convert
     --bcl-input-directory /path/sequencing_run